-This past week I felt that tinge of soreness in my throat, and though it’s one thousand degrees outside, I knew I had to do something to soothe it: make some homemade bone broth.
+If you’re feeling that tinge of soreness in your throat, do something to soothe it: make some homemade bone broth.

 The difference in making regular broth and making bone broth is the cooking time.
 Broth or stock is cooked for a couple of hours (and is still super tasty in recipes), but bone broth is simmered for a lot longer, which allows the collagen and nutrients from the bones to extract.